 Classy men from Italy have a knack for vintage leather jackets as it helps them build those typical nonchalant yet luxurious looks.

 An Italian man’s shoes contribute a lot to his dressing style.
-Men’s footwear is as versatile as the rest of their clothing essentials.
+Men’s footwear is as versatile as the rest of Italian fashion clothing essentials.
 Men wear casual style loafers, boat shoes, and sneakers for casual wear.
 For formal use, they mostly wear double monk straps, Derbys and Oxfords.

 To finish off their dashing looks, Italians wear shades in bold styles.
 Aviator and wayfarer style eyewear is an essential ingredient of their style.